JacobWashburn-USDA/MatchPlant/README.md

 ## Overview

-MatchPlant is an open-source pipeline designed for automated detection of individual objects using UAV-derived imagery.
+MatchPlant is an open-source pipeline designed for the automated detection of individual objects using UAV-derived imagery.
 The pipeline combines interactive tools for preparing UAV imagery with automated deep learning methods and data extraction capabilities.
 In this case, it is used for individual maize detection.
 By leveraging the Faster R-CNN object detection model trained on high-resolution undistorted UAV images, MatchPlant effectively removes common artifacts from the training dataset while ensuring accurate spatial analysis and trait extraction.

 ## Key Features